Huguang Huiguan, Chongqing

 Huguang Huiguan (aka Huguang Guild Hall, Lianghu Guild Hall, and Yu King Palace, in Chinese: 湖廣會館 (湖广会馆)) is a guild hall (or assembly hall) in the Yuzhong District of Chongqing, China, on the Yangtze River.

-The Huguang Guild Hall was established in 1759, during the reign of the Qianlong Emperor in the Qing Dynasty.
+The Huguang Guild Hall was first built in 1759, during the reign of the Qianlong Emperor in the Qing Dynasty.
+The present building was a reconstruction from 1846.
 It consists of a complex of courtyards, gardens, halls, meeting rooms, and theaters that acted as a regional center for business, entertainment, religious, and social activities.

 Huguang Huiguan is now a museum.
-Yuwang Temple, Guangdong House (aka Nanhua Palace), Qi’an House, and the Jiangxi Guild Hall are located within the complex.
+Yuwang Temple, Guangdong House (aka Nanhua Palace), Qi'an House, and the Jiangxi Guild Hall are located within the complex.